 Collaborative Modelling

-Understanding, shaping, communicating together.
+Understanding, shaping and communicating together.

 What is Collaborative Modelling?